Home / GFH Insights / Greek sukuk market is an untapped opportunity set to flourish

 According to Strategy & Middle East, which is part of PwC, $130 trillion dollars, around 40% of the world’s financial assets, is now committed by financial institutions to align with the Paris Agreement’s climate goals.
 As a result, all green finance products will become increasingly standardised as the market agrees on common principles for green finance, it predicts.

 There also needs to be greater collaboration on a government level to ensure all countries engaged in the Islamic finance market are aligned with one another, as well as their regulatory bodies.
-The aforementioned Working Group launched in the UK in 2021 shows we are beginning to see progress.
 With greater alignment and transparency comes trust, which is a key criterion of investing.

 Finally, governments should also look at providing incentives.
 The Malaysian government, a leader in the green sukuk market, does this by paying the costs of third-party checks for issuers of SRI green bonds.